AgnosPCB/documentation/docs/Assembly_guide.md

 # Assembly guide

-The primary framework of the platform has already been **constructed**, leaving you with the task of **assembling supplementary components** such as the LED lights and camera.
+The primary framework of the platform has already been constructed, leaving you with the task of assembling supplementary components such as the LED lights and camera.
 To accomplish this, refer to the **step-by-step** instructions provided below, accompanied by corresponding visual aids depicting the process.
-Utilize the components included in the **package** to complete the assembly with **precision and ease.**
+Utilize the components included in the **package** to complete the assembly with precision and ease.

 ## How to install LED light panels